nguyenanhhuy248/grocery-volume-powerbi/README.md

 - Comparison of pre-Covid and during Covid-19 lockdown periods
 - Visualizations to highlight trends and changes in consumer behavior

-## How to View the Dashboard in full screen
+## How to View the Dashboard
-You can view the live dashboard in full screen here: [Power BI Dashboard](http://bit.ly/4jIYq1j)
+You can view the live dashboard here: [Power BI Dashboard](http://bit.ly/4jIYq1j)

 ## File
 - `Volume_per_customer_before_after_Covid.pbix`: Power BI report file containing the dashboard.